 If shareholders are domiciled outside Switzerland and outside the EU, and a double tax treaty applies, the final taxation on distributions will generally be between 5% and 15%.

 Net profit from domestic and foreign patents are taxed separately with a maximum reduction of 90% (precise rate depending on the specific canton).
-This Patent Box Regime meets the OECD2 standard and the 90% maximum relief is mandatory at the cantonal level.
+This Patent Box Regime meets the OECD2 standard.

-Before the Patent Box is applied for the first time, the corresponding tax deducted R&D expenditures must have been identified and taxed.
+Before the Patent Box is applied for the first time, the R&D expenditures, that are to enjoy tax relief, must have been identified and taxed.

-If you require additional information relating to Swiss companies and the advantages they can offer, please speak to Christine Breitler at the Dixcart office in Switzerland: firstname.lastname@example.org.
+If you require additional information relating to Swiss companies and the advantages they can offer for Swiss corporations, please speak to Christine Breitler at the Dixcart office in Switzerland: firstname.lastname@example.org.